people negotiating a tenant allowance

 Do You Have to Pay Back the Tenant Improvement Allowance?

 One mistake that some commercial tenants make is in thinking that a tenant improvement allowance is a form of loan that landlords arrange with their renters.
 This isn’t the case.
 You aren’t taking on any more debt and your use of the allowance certainly doesn’t impact your company’s credit rating.
+Having said that, there can certainly be tax implications.

 While you don’t have to pay back the tenant improvement allowance, you also need to remember that assets acquired using the funds don’t belong to you.
 If you’ve installed an HVAC system or plumbing, you can’t take these elements to another property if you decide to move.
 Any improvements are the landlord’s assets.

 As such, it’s wise to treat the allowance as separate from the capital of your business.
-Don’t incorporate it into the book-keeping of your business, unless you are operating on a reimbursement basis.
+Don’t incorporate it into the bookkeeping of your business, unless you are operating on a reimbursement basis.
 Certainly don’t include the property improvements as assets when valuing your company.
 You also can’t deduct the costs of alterations paid for by the allowance from your tax payments.
 In essence, the tenant improvement allowance is you utilizing the landlord’s capital to make changes to their property.
 It’s a tool you can use, but you don’t own this tool.

 Wrapping Up